OnePlus Phones Come Preinstalled With a Factory App That Can Root Devices - Slashdot

 Catalin Cimpanu, writing for BleepingComputer: Some OnePlus devices, if not all, come preinstalled with an application named EngineerMode that can be used to root the device and may be converted into a fully-fledged backdoor by clever attackers.
 The app was discovered by a mobile security researcher who goes online by the pseudonym of Elliot Alderson -- the name of the main character in the Mr. Robot TV series.
 Speaking to Bleeping Computer, the researcher said he started investigating OnePlus devices after a story he saw online last month detailing a hidden stream of telemetry data sent by OnePlus devices to the company's servers.

 Factory root is a feature.
-(Score:3)
+(Score:4, Informative)

+So install a Ukranian bitcoin mining program I guess?
+That has nothing at all to do with root.
+Do you even know how any of this works?

+These days it only requires browsing a specific web page.
+No need to install any app.

 Re: (Score:1)